misterorion/misterorion.com/content/posts/lambda-update-ami.md

 Tired of manually updating your EC2 launch templates and auto-scaling groups?

 I run all of my applications in containers on Amazon's Elastic Container Service (ECS).
-If you're familiar with ECS, you know that AWS frequently updates it's ECS-Optimized AMI for EC2.
+If you're familiar with ECS, you know that AWS frequently updates its ECS-Optimized AMI for EC2.
 The update contains all kinds of goodies, such as new versions of the ECS Agent, kernel updates, security patches, and other miscellaneous fixes.

 How do we update all instances in our ECS cluster with the new AMI?
 Since we want to *automate all the things*, let's do it with Python and AWS Lambda!